Bassett88/arkosR36S/Home.md

   - Allows for core changes per system and per game.
 See FAQ for more information about this.
   - Much faster load speed especially with large game libraries versus the regular Emulationstation frontend install.
   - Supports more themes like EmuElec's carbon theme.
+-  Retroarch is the primary frontend for Libretro emulators which the majority of the emulators in this OS make use of.
 -  Remote access services (SSH and Samba) are disabled by default for security.
 They can be enabled by going to **Options** and selecting **Enable Remote Services** from the Emulationstation menu.
 -  Stability tweak for RTL8188 and RTL8812/RTL8811 wireless chipsets.
 (Disabled USB and wireless chip power saving in the 8812 and 8192 drivers which causes wifi drops on these chipsets.)
 -  Optimized kernel and very few running backend OS services to maximize resources for emulation performance.